 NBCS 5-year coyote research and pilot management project

 Based on its findings to date, NBCS has hypothesized that limiting food subsidies will reduce coyote numbers, along with coyote traffic, habituation, and human-wildlife interactions.
-This hypothesis will be tested in a 5-year research project funded by the RI Department of Environmental Management under the Wildlife and Sport Fish Restoration Program of the U.S. Fish and Wildlife Service.
+This hypothesis will be tested in a 5-year research project funded at $1.1 million by the RI Department of Environmental Management under the Wildlife and Sport Fish Restoration Program of the U.S. Fish and Wildlife Service.

 CoyoteSmarts is pleased to provide in-kind support for this important project.

 Federal grant to fund new coyote study—Newport Daily News, Oct.
 12, 2018.
 The project is announced, its goals are explained, and help is sought from local communities in identifying coyote “hotspots.”